hugoboum/Spark/README.md

 # Spark Project

-extract the files of prices (.csv) in a  folder named /data/
+A .pdf of the .ipynb script is available. extract the files of prices (.csv) in /github_original/ to a  folder named /data/ to run the .ipynb .

-Spark Project MSSD ENSAI Hugo BREHIER.ipynb is the script